Feminism in Latin America: 1930s–1950s

-Most women advocating for equal rights had to cling to femininity to gain respect, but feminist theorist Julia de Burgos used her writings to “openly contest the prevailing notion that womanhood and motherhood are synonymous.”
-Additionally, Dr. Leila Gonzalez was involved in the “Brazilian Black movement” and helped develop “the practice of Black Feminism in Brazil.”
+Most women advocating for equal rights had to cling to femininity to gain respect.
+Still, feminist theorist Julia de Burgos used her writings to "openly contest the prevailing notion that womanhood and motherhood are synonymous."
+Additionally, Dr. Leila Gonzalez was involved in the "Brazilian Black movement" and helped develop "the practice of Black Feminism in Brazil."

+The period from the 1930s to the 1950s was important for women in Latin America.
+During this period, many countries granted women the right to vote (Brazil, Cuba, El Salvador, Argentina, and Mexico), allowing them to take an active role in politics.
+However, there was still an uneven balance in equality, especially for women in rural and indigenous communities.
+Feminist movements grew, and some worked closely with governments, which at times resulted in limited goals.
+In most cases, the period saw progress and much gain, but true equity was not achieved.
+For example, in the Dominican Republic, Abigail Mejia and Livia Veloz founded Acción Feminista Dominicana (AFD) in 1931.
+AFD eventually aligned with president and dictator Rafael Trujillo to achieve their aims.
+Historians and feminist scholars have debated the degree to which AFD was coerced into cooperation with Trujillo.
+AFD feminists were given key roles as administrators and advisors in Trujillo's ruling party, particularly in social services.
+AFD operated eleven night schools for working class women, established a library in Santo Domingo, and distributed baby baskets to new mothers.
+Although winning the right to vote was one of AFD's primary goals and Trujillo agreed to a provisional vote, he delayed women's suffrage until the 1940s.

 1960s–1970s

-At the end of the 1960s, many Latin American women started forming groups of reflection and activism for defending women's rights.
-Initially, those women were from the middle class and a significant part came from the various left groups.
+At the end of the 1960s, many Latin American women began forming groups focused on reflection and activism to defend women's rights.
+Initially, those women were middle-class, and a significant portion came from various left groups.
 Unlike their predecessors, however, Latin American feminists of the 1960s focused on social justice rather than suffrage.
-They emphasized “reproductive rights, equal pay in the job market, and equality of legal rights.”
-This type of Latin American feminism was a result of the activism of Latina women against their position of subordinance, not a reaction to women gaining more legal rights in the United States and Europe.
-As Gloria Anzaldúa said, we must put history “through a sieve, winnow out the lies, look at the forces that we as a race, as women, have been part of.”
+They emphasized "reproductive rights, equal pay in the job market, and equality of legal rights."
+This Latin American feminism was a result of the activism of Latina women against their position of subordination, not a reaction to women gaining more legal rights in the United States and Europe.
+As Gloria Anzaldúa said, we must put history "through a sieve, winnow out the lies, look at the forces that we as a race, as women, have been part of."

-Such female groups arose amid the sharp radicalization of class struggles in the continent, which resulted in labor and mass rising.
-The most evident manifestations of these were the Chilean industrial belts Cordón Industrial, the Cordobazo in Argentina (a 1969 civil uprising), student mobilizations in Mexico and others.
-These facts could be regarded as the sharpest experience and numerous movements of urban and rural guerrilla came to the scene.
+Such female groups emerged amid the sharp radicalization of class struggles in the region, which led to the rise of labor and mass movements.
+The most evident manifestations of these were the Chilean industrial belts Cordón Industrial, the Cordobazo in Argentina (a 1969 civil uprising), student mobilizations in Mexico, and others.
+These facts could be regarded as the sharpest experience, and numerous urban and rural guerrilla movements came onto the scene.